-As such large-scale simulations can take a long time to run, and require significant highperformance computing resources, we investigate how asynchronous I/O and in situ processing can help improve the performance, scaling, and efficiency of OPM Flow and of workflows using the program.
-The ACROSS project is using a co-development method, where software requirements inform the hardware design process for next generation HPC systems.
-The flow software is typical of MPI based simulation software where I/O inhibits the scaling of the simulation to larger machine sizes due to its serialized nature.
+As large-scale simulations can take a long time to run, and require significant high-performance computing resources, we investigate how asynchronous I/O and in situ processing can help improve the performance, scaling, and efficiency of OPM Flow and of workflows using the program.
+The ACROSS project is using a co-development method, where software requirements inform the hardware design choice for next generation HPC systems.
+The OPM Flow software is typical of MPI based simulation software where I/O inhibits the scaling of the simulation to larger machine sizes due to its serialized nature.
 We started to investigate how the Damaris approach could be leveraged by OPM Flow to provide asynchronous I/O.

-We proposed an interface for Damaris to enable asynchronous analytics, in particular to support Dask , a Python-based library for scalable analytics.
+We proposed an interface for Damaris to enable asynchronous analytics, in particular to support Dask (www.dask.org), a Python-based library for scalable analytics.
 Dask offers a suite of useful distributed analytic methods using familiar Python-like interfaces, similar to NumPy and Pandas.
 Our proposed Python interface has enabled access to the suite of Python based visualization libraries and Damaris has been successfully tested with new options for in situ visualization.

 The EuroHPC ACROSS project has supported this work and the results are benefiting the OPM Flow simulation software which integrates Damaris in a public release.
-Workflows that use the Python and Dask analytics capabilities are being developed and include a demonstration of multisimulation sensitivity analysis of full simulation field data, and the in-planning development of on-line training of deep learning based auto-encoders with possibilities for clustering of simulation data.
+Workflows that use the Python and Dask analytics capabilities have been developed and include a demonstration of multi-simulation sensitivity analysis of full simulation field data, and an on-line training of neural network based auto-encoders for reduced order model development.
+These results have been described in ACROSS deliverable D7.3 and D7.6.
 The capabilities within Damaris are to be further studied in collaboration with CEA within the future NumPEx exploratory PEPR project.